Lysiphyllum cunninghamii: Taxonomy

 Lysiphyllum cunninghamii was first described in 1852 as Phanera cunninghamii by George Bentham.
 The type specimen (BM000810756) was collected by Allan Cunningham in 1820 at Careening Bay in the Kimberley and is held in the British Museum.
 In 1864, Bentham assigned it to the genus, Bauhinia, and it became Bauhinia cunninghamii, and in 1956, Hendrik de Wit redescribed it as belonging to the genus, Lysiphyllum, making it Lysiphyllum cunninghamii.

 Uses

 The leaves and pods are high in protein and minerals, and are used as fodder for stock.
 The dense, weeping habit means that wallabies and other animals use the trees to shelter from the heat of the day.
 Fires made from the wood are smokeless, and so the wood is often used for cooking.
 Windbreaks are made from the branches.

 Aborigines sucked nectar from the flowers.
 They made a decoction from the roots and inner bark, which was used on the skin as an antiseptic, and also drunk to treat fevers and other sicknesses.

 Ash from the tree is mixed with chewing tobacco, and chewed.
-A further use is to mix the sap with the nectar to make a chewy and tasty gum ("Turkish delight").
+A further use is to mix the sap with nectar to make a chewy gum that has been likened to the confection Turkish delight.